-Call for Proposals – Due February 24, 2017
+Call for Proposals – Due February 23, 2018

-Please read the following instructions and additional information carefully:
+As the application procedure has changed from previous years, please read the following instructions and additional information carefully:

-2) Short CV’s (4 pages maximum, each) for the PI and each NU faculty co-PI.
+- Short CV’s (4 pages maximum, each) for the PI and each NU faculty co-PI.
 The CV’s should emphasize expertise relevant to the proposal and ability to conduct the proposed research.

-5) An itemized budget that breaks down expenses by category, such as research assistant salary, research assistant benefits, interview transcription, travel, equipment, supplies, mailing costs, etc. (Please obtain and provide precise figures where possible.)
+- An itemized budget that breaks down expenses by category, such as research assistant salary, research assistant benefits, interview transcription, travel, equipment, supplies, mailing costs, etc. (Please obtain and provide precise figures where possible.)

-6) A budget justification (1-2 pages) that explains each item in the budget.
+- A budget justification (1-2 pages) that explains each item in the budget.

 Any NU faculty member with a continuing or renewable appointment is eligible to apply, including professors of instruction.
 Co-PIs must also be affiliated with Northwestern.
 Non-NU personnel may be named on the proposal but cannot serve as Co-PIs.